 Before you invest, you may want to review the Fund's prospectus, which contains more information about the Fund and its risks.
-The Fund's prospectus and statement of additional information dated November 1, 2024, are incorporated by reference into this summary prospectus.
+The Fund's prospectus and statement of additional information dated November 22, 2024, are incorporated by reference into this summary prospectus.
 You can obtain these documents and other information about the Fund online at www.simplify.us/etfs or by calling 1-855-772-8488.

-These securities have not been approved or disapproved by the Securities and Exchange Commission nor has the Securities and Exchange Commission passed upon the accuracy or adequacy of this Prospectus.
+These securities have not been approved or disapproved by the Securities and Exchange Commission or Commodity Futures Trading Commission nor has the Securities and Exchange Commission or Commodity Futures Trading Commission passed upon the accuracy or adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense.